 - Hairless skin is more sensitive than skin with body hair: Glabrous (hairless) skin contains more nerve endings, so it is more sensitive than skin that is covered with body hair.
 For example, chimpanzees have glabrous skin on their hands, allowing them to communicate with each other by touch and to better explore their environment.

 - Humans have evolved to have glabrous skin, but have not yet lost skin oil: As our brain size increased and we became capable of more complex thought, we made the most of all the sensory information we could get our hands on.
 That’s why it became advantageous for our bodies to gradually replace hairy skin with glabrous skin.
 However, skin oil glands have not caught up and are still producing skin oil as though our bodies were covered in hair.

 - Skin oil has nowhere to go and ends up clogging pores: In modern humans, skin oil that is supposed to lubricate hair has very little body hair left to lubricate.
 Instead, it ends up building up, clogging pores, and forming comedones (whiteheads and blackheads), which is the first step toward acne.4

 Although this kind of theory is impossible to prove, the scientists put forward some evidence that supports their idea.
-They noted that the only animals who can develop acne are hairless:
+They noted that the only animals who can develop acne are hairless, including:

 Now let’s look at the second theory, which suggests that acne actually benefits the human species.

-Dr. Dale F. Bloom proposed this theory in a 2004 article in the journal Medical Hypotheses.5 Here are the main points of the theory:
+Dr. Dale F. Bloom proposed this theory in a 2004 article in the journal Medical Hypotheses.6 Here are the main points of the theory: